aionrobotics/docs/docs/ros-robot-configuration.rst

 ROS Robot Configuration
 =======================

-.. note:: Documentation is currently being updated to reflect the latest JetPack 3.2 release which has ttyACM USB-Serial support.

 .. note:: The R1 "ROS Package" ships "ready-to-code" with all hardware & software fully configured.
 The information provided below is for troubleshooting, educational or R1 upgrade purposes.

-*Easy Button?* `[CLICK HERE] <>`_ *for instructions on flashing a complete, ready to run TX2 image.*
+This package is an example using the Jetson on board Bluetooth controller.
+For long range control, it is recommended to connect the bluetooth device to your host computer and communicate with the robot over wifi.

 Jetson TX2 Requirements:
 ------------------------